HTTP Server

 .

 Test files to server can be passed as arguments.
-If no files are passed, the last opened files are served.
 If that list is also empty, the file src/main/resources/org/jabref/http/server/http-server-demo.bib

 is served.